oils-for-unix/oils/doc/ref/chap-type-method.md

 #### A note on whitespace

-When ***trimming*** whitespace (the default multi-line `/space/` or `blank`), Oils decodes the bytes in string as utf-8 characters, and only the following Unicode codepoints are considered to be whitespace.
+When `trim()`ing whitespace, e.g. the using default `/space*/` pattern which includes newlines, Oils decodes the bytes in string as utf-8 characters, and considers only the following Unicode codepoints as whitespace:

  - U+0009 -- Horizontal tab (`\t`)
  - U+000A -- Newline (`\n`)